nikhilroxtomar/TransResUNet/README.md

 <img src="images/qualitative.jpg">

 ## 5. Citation
-Updated soon.
+@article{tomar2022transresu,
+  title={TransResU-Net: Transformer based ResU-Net for Real-Time Colonoscopy Polyp Segmentation}, author={Tomar, Nikhil Kumar and Shergill, Annie and Rieders, Brandon and Bagci, Ulas and Jha, Debesh}, journal={arXiv preprint arXiv:2206.08985}, year={2022}
+}

 ## 6. License
 The source code is free for research and education use only.
-Any comercial use should receive a formal permission from the first author.
+Any comercial use, please contact us.

 ## 7. Contact
 Please contact nikhilroxtomar@gmail.com for any further questions.